Scott Sternberg (designer): Band of Outsiders

 Sternberg started Band of Outsiders in late 2003 as a line of men’s shirts and ties, which eventually grew to include womenswear and accessories.
 The brand sold in 225 doors worldwide, including Barneys New York, Bergdorf Goodman, Saks Fifth Avenue, United Arrows, Beams, and Colette.
 The line had been described as "recontextualized vintage-inspired looks with hand-sewn seams and shrunken proportions" that "look[s] toward the future by revisiting the past, wistfully but also with a mischievous, ironic wink."
 As for Sternberg's contribution, Business of Fashion once described it as follows: “So crystalline is Sternberg’s vision and his business acumen, one imagines that if he were to design a car or a building, not only would he likely pull it off, but it would be immediately recognizable as an entity in the Band brand.”
 Over the course of 11 years, Band of Outsiders collaborated with brands such as Sperry Top-Sider, Starbucks, Lego, Atari, and Target.
 On June 15, 2015, Sternberg announced he is leaving the brand via Instagram and that he cannot comment on the future of the brand as it is out of his hands, leaving "many people outside and inside the industry were shocked by the news."

 Entireworld

 On March 27, 2018, Sternberg announced his new company Entireworld.
-The brand was known for its optimistic, offbeat ads and bright, candy-colored basics, specifically sweatsuits.
-“The Entireworld world, a fantasyland in Disney colors (Disney World is an acknowledged influence), is a cheerful, welcoming one...(Scott) is the man behind the curtain.
-Entireworld, and the thousand tiny windows onto it offered on Instagram posts and its cheeky, sunny website, is Oz.”

 During the early stages of the COVID-19 pandemic of 2020, Entireworld’s sales increased over 600% month-over-month from the previous year due to increased interest in the brand's sweatsuits and ultra-comfortable loungewear.
 The brand’s momentum that year culminated in the New York Times Magazine Cover Story “Sweatpants Forever: How the Fashion Industry Collapsed” which prominently featured Sternberg’s business experience at both Entireworld and Band of Outsiders.

 Despite the success and growth during that period of 2020-2021, on October 13, 2021, "[Sternberg] announced on Instagram that Entireworld was closing.
 He had been trying to find a buyer or investors for months, and now the anticipated deal, he wrote, 'disappeared in a flash.'"